 Tracking the temperature dependence reveals the unusual evolution of the spatially fluctuating polar landscape of quantum paraelectric SrTiO$_{3}$.
-Figure 4A shows real space maps of $\mathbf{\Delta_k}(\mathbf{r})$ across temperatures; from 111 K to 23 K, the polar textures exhibit clear changes.
-At 111 K (around $T_{AFD}$), tiny and isolated polar nanodomains exist.
-At temperatures down to $\sim$ 69 K, the polar nanodomains grow in size, but maintain spatial fluctuations of polarization over $\sim $ 20 $nm$ length scale.
+Figure 4a shows real space maps of $\mathbf{\Delta_k}(\mathbf{r})$ across temperatures; from 111 K to 23 K, the polar textures exhibit clear changes (complete datasets in Fig. S18).
+At 111 K (around $T_{AFD}$), tiny and weak polar nanodomains exist.
+At temperatures down to $\sim$ 69 K, the polar nanodomains grow in size, and forms spatial fluctuations of polarization over $\sim $ 20 $nm$ length scale.
 Below 69 K, and especially below 40 K, quantum paraelectricity emerges as fragmented clusters of smaller and more disordered polar nanodomains.
 Further cooling to 23 K leads to even greater fragmentation, with the polar nanodomains shrinking further.

 The transition to the quantum paraelectric regime also involves a loss of the periodic order between nanodomains.
 The Fourier transform of $\mathbf{\Delta_k}(\mathbf{r})$ encodes the periodic spatial ordering of polar nanodomains.
-As shown in Fig. 4B, superlattice peaks (highlighted by arrows) at temperatures between 69 K and 91 K reflect periodic ordering of the polar nanodomains.
-Radial profiles of the peaks indicate a wavevector $q$ $\approx$ 0.04 $nm^{-1}$, consistent with the $\lambda\approx$ 25 $nm$ length scale associated with the periodic ordering of polar nanodomains found in real space (Fig. 3B).
-The intensity of the superlattice peaks increases up to 69 K (Fig. 4C).
-It then reverses and drops in the quantum paraelecric phase, indicating a loss of the periodic ordering of polar nanodomains.
+As shown in Fig. 4b, superlattice peaks (highlighted by arrows) at 69 K and 91 K reflect periodic ordering of the polar nanodomains.
+Radial profiles of the peaks indicate a wavevector $q$ $\approx$ 0.04 $nm^{-1}$, consistent with the $\lambda\approx$ 25 $nm$ length scale associated with the periodic ordering of polar nanodomains found in real space.
+The intensity of the superlattice peaks increases up to 69 K (Fig. 4c, data-analysis in Fig. S19).
+It then reverses and drops in the quantum paraelectric phase, indicating a loss of the periodic ordering of polar nanodomains.